dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 ---

 # 1.2 - Hello Quad
-<?# Info "You can view the source code for this tutorial [here.](../sources/1.2-final-result.md) This tutorial builds on the previous tutorial.
+<?# Info "You can view the source code for this tutorial [here.](../sources/1.2-final-result.html) This tutorial builds on the previous tutorial.
 If you haven't read it, you can do so [here.](1-hello-window.html)" /?>

 Let's draw something on-screen!
 In this tutorial, you'll learn:

 * How to initialize OpenGL.
 * How to clear the window.
+* How the OpenGL pipeline works.
 * What vertex array objects, vertex buffers, and element array buffers are, and how to use them.
 * How to create and use shaders.
-* How the OpenGL pipeline works.
+* How to draw to the screen.

 This tutorial will feature a lot of content and new info, so we'll take it slow and with lots of explanations.